howzat/ai-research-onboarding/docs/foundations-part-1.md

 Practice voice capture across tools and get the output into NotebookLM.

 **Step 1: Try voice with each tool**
-1. ChatGPT app: tap the headphone icon and ask 1 quick question e.g.
+1. ChatGPT app: tap the voice icon and ask 1 quick question e.g.
 	1. e.g. "Most interesting/horrible/scary local historical fact near me?"
 	2. Where is a great cheap place for us to eat near my location (you might need to say where you are)
 	3. Tell the app where you are, and get it to plan you a night out with something to eat and a nice walk - get it to ask you questions about what it should include and prioritise